Skip to Content

 • Brown Sugar – Either light or dark varieties will work just fine.

-• Flour – We used whole wheat and all-purpose flour in this recipe.
+• Flour – We used whole wheat and all-purpose white flour in this recipe.
 Using just whole wheat would have made these rolls dense.
 The combination of the two flours kept our Molasses Brown Bread soft and tender.

 • Salt – We like using fine sea salt in our bread recipes.
 The granules are small and will not sink to the bottom of our dry ingredients like the coarser varieties.